itod/panthro/README.md

 An implementation of XPath 1.0 in Objective-C/Cocoa with decent unit test coverage.

-This is a port of Saxon 6.5 (Java) by Michael Kay.
+This is a mostly a port of Saxon 6.5 (Java) by Michael Kay.

 The XPath 1.0 parser is based on [PEGKit](http://www.github.com/itod/pegkit).